Total CE Credit Hours: 2

 Course materials are from Chapter 3 and can be accessed either 1) online or 2) by ordering the book free of charge from http://store.samhsa.gov/product/TIP-54-Managing-Chronic-Pain-in-Adults-With-or-in-Recovery-From-Substance-Use-Disorders/Most-Popular/SMA12-4671?sortBy=4

 Course materials are found on pages 33 to 48 of pdf document (pages 46 to 61 if using Adobe toolbar page finder).

-This course is based on the reading-based online, Chronic Pain Management (TIP 54, Chapter 3): Managing Chronic Pain in Adults With or in Recovery From Substance Use Disorders created by U.S. Department of Health and Human Services in 2012.
+This course is based on the reading-based online article, Chronic Pain Management (TIP 54, Chapter 3): Managing Chronic Pain in Adults With Or in Recovery From Substance Use Disorders created by U.S. Department of Health and Human Services in 2012.

 Course Material Author

 This course is recommended for health care professionals, especially psychologists, counselors, and social workers who seek knowledge about chronic pain management.
 It is appropriate for all levels of participants' knowledge.